gmahapat/Group-Final-INST-326/README.md

 - 'review': this will output the CSV file so users have an idea of what possible searches can be. (review)
 - 'done': this will end the program and output the user's search history along with the number of outputs each search had. (done)
 ### Annotated Bibliography
+Kaggle -
+Leone, S. (2020, September 14).
+IMDb movies extensive dataset.
+Kaggle. https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset?select=IMDb%2Bmovies.csv.
-Kaggle - This source was used to obtain the CSV file
+This source was used to obtain the CSV file